-My Interview Criteria: There are a few key skills that PMs need to be successful and I use them to assess when interviewing product candidates.
+My Interview Criteria: There are a few key skills that, I believe, PMs need to be successful and I use them to assess product management candidates.
 It’s important to have at least one area where you feel like you are excellent and can get that across during the interview process.

-- Analytical Ability: Run AB Tests, Interpret metrics, Make data informed decisions
+- Analytical Ability: Run AB Tests, interpret metrics, data informed decisions

 Google Interview Criteria:

 - Analytical ability: Fluency with numbers, product metrics

 - Technical ability: System design, algorithms – earn respect from engineers